 The Hedgehog arises when black places his pawns on the sixth rank, e6-d6-b6-a6, and his pieces behind them on the 7th and 8th rank.
 The setup is not particularly aggressive but it is quite dynamic.
 The line of pawns on the 6th rank act as the spines of the Hedgehog, controlling the 5th rank and not letting the opponent to step in.
 The pieces are guarded behind the pawns, ready to come into play at any time.

-Here is a standard position of a Hedhehog:
+Here is a standard position of a Hedgehog:

-In this type of positions black usually makes waiting moves, always based on a possible counter-attack.
-The typical pawn ruptures are f7-f5, b6-b5 and the most common d6-d5.
-There are a few things worth knowing about the Hedgehog; even though the position lacks space, trading pieces doesn’t necessarily bring any relief.
+In this type of position, black usually makes waiting moves, always based on a possible counter-attack.
+The typical pawn ruptures are f7-f5, b6-b5, and the most common d6-d5.
+There are a few things worth knowing about the Hedgehog; even though the position lacks space, trading pieces don’t necessarily bring any relief.
 In the Hedgehog having more pieces means more possibilities to counter-attack.

-The popularity of this system has increased greatly for the past few years at Master level, as it combines the level of strategy and dynamics very well.
+The popularity of this system has increased greatly over the past few years at the Master’s level, as it combines the level of strategy and dynamics very well.
 Also, it’s easy to learn and the ideas are usually the same.
 It can also arise from many different move orders and openings.
-For example, as black we can find it in the Sicilian Kan, in the English and in a couple of lines of the Nimzo Indian.
+For example, as black, we can find it in the Sicilian Kan, in the English, and in a couple of lines of the Nimzo Indian.
 Even if the Hedgehog doesn’t have a place in your opening repertoire, it’s worth knowing the main plans of this scheme.

 Want training that actually works?

 Let’s have a look now at some examples where these plans were played.
-We’ll analyze each plan separately on each game:
+We’ll analyze each plan separately for each game: